A Template, Not a Requirement

 What the Sample Form Covers

-The statutory sample includes several sections that people sometimes overlook.
-Beyond naming a primary and backup agent, it asks you to indicate whether you have completed a living will and whether you have a prehospital medical care directive (the orange-paper DNR).
-It also includes sections on autopsy consent and organ donation.
+The sample includes several sections that people sometimes overlook.
+Beyond naming a primary and backup agent, it asks whether you have completed a living will.
+It also asks about a prehospital medical care directive (the orange-paper DNR).